This was a 4th win for Vettel on the spin

 “To get pole position on Saturday and win the race is very special.
 Thanks to the team, which pushed hard and made an outstanding effort.”

-A brave Alonso said “Its not easy to fight Red Bull.
+A brave Alonso said “It’s not easy to fight Red Bull.
 They were fantastic this weekend.”

-This was a 4th win for Vettel on the spin.
+This was the 4th win for Vettel on the spin.
 There are 3 races to go, so anything can happen yet.
 Alonso is a great competitor and his driving is simply breathtaking.
 He never gives up.
 The key for him is the next race at Abu Dhabi.